The Family and Medical Leave Act (FMLA)

 - To care for a critically ill parent, son, daughter, or spouse.

 - To recover your health if you have a health condition that affects your ability to carry out your tasks at work.

-Since addiction is recognized as an illness like any other, the FMLA protects your right to take leave to seek addiction treatment.
+Since addiction is recognized as an illness, the FMLA protects your right to take leave to seek addiction treatment.